What Anthropic Said, What It Didn't, and What's Still Open on the Hermes Detection Story

 What Anthropic Said

-After the reproduction work by Theo Brown and the front-page Hacker News and Reddit threads, an Anthropic engineer posted a public statement on the platform where the story had spread.
-The statement, paraphrased, contained four moves:
+After the reproduction work by Theo Brown and the front-page Hacker News and Reddit threads, an Anthropic engineer posted a public statement.
+The statement contained four moves:

 An acknowledgment that the behavior was a bug.
 Specifically, a bug in third-party harness detection.